sanrioyt/lending_club/README.md

 ## Model Building

-I tried four different models and evaluated them using classification loss.
+I tried six different models and evaluated them using different metrics.
+I used classification_report and confusion_matrix for all of them, and wanted to diminish val_loss for all the deep learning models.

 I tried six different models:
 * **Deep Learning Model model1**: No dropout, l2 reg=0.01 on bias and weights, and